 You are here

-The complete real-time monitoring of the U.S. power grid
+The only complete, real-time monitoring of the U.S. power grid

 Utilizing its already vast network of in-the-field monitors, Genscape’s Transmission RT service provides a more robust view of the power grid by showing both generation output and the direction of power flows in real-time.
 Transmission RT customers have an unparalleled view into congestion flow patterns resulting in better analysis, trading strategy, and asset optimization.

 With the ability to set user-based alerts as well as save workflow, users can better manage seasonal trade patterns based on transmission and generation outages.
 Genscape currently provides real-time monitoring on over 1,700 key lines across the country and continues to build out its network infrastructure by targeting new lines for monitoring by analyzing top congested lines in each of the North American power markets as well as paths that are critical for moving power into major load centers.